kvn-dtrx/ds-ml-project_flight-prediction-challenge/readme.md

 We try to predict the length of flight delay in $\mathrm{min}$.
 We evaluate our models with the root mean square error ($\mathrm{RMSE}$), in alignment with the requirements of the challenge.

-As a baseline model, we choose a linear regression using weekday as predictor for flight delays, resulting in a $\mathrm{RMSE}$ of approximately $114$.
+As a baseline model, we choose a linear regression using weekday as predictor for flight delays, resulting in a $\operatorname{RMSE}$ of approximately $114$.

-As the main ML model, we used CatBoost that is suited for situation where the majority of features is categorical, resulting in a $\mathrm{RMSE}$ of approximately $96$.
+As the main ML model, we used CatBoost that is suited for situations where the majority of features is categorical, resulting in a $\mathrm{RMSE}$ of approximately $96$.

 ## Repository Organisation